-arkc -drive -read -D name=3RD_DLT -Ftpid
+arkc -drive -read -D name=3RD\DLT -Ftpid

-13.7 Writing a label on a tape with the "write" command
+Writing a label on a tape with the write command

-The "write" command writes a new Arkeia header on a tape.
+The write command writes a new Arkeia header on a tape.
 The correct syntax for this command is the following:

-arkc -drive -write -[D|I<input file>] <parameters...>
+arkc -drive -write -[D|I<input file>] <parameters...> The parameters that can be accepted by this command are the following ones:

-The parameters that can be accepted by this command are the following ones:
+• name/drvid(Required)

-• name/drvid (Required) The "name" and "drvid" parameters respectively contain the name or the ID of the drive containing the tape whose header should be written.
-It is possible to use or the other to designate a specific drive with the "write" command.
+The name and drvid parameters respectively contain the name or the ID of the drive containing the tape whose header should be written.
+It is possible to use or the other to designate a specific drive with the write command.
 For instance:

-arkc -drive -write -D name=EDLT 8000] -tpname=JackTape arkc -drive -write -D drvid=3aeffff3 -tpname=JackTape rect ID for the drive named "DLT 8000".
-For more information on the "tpname" parameter, please see below.
+arkc -drive -write -D name=[DLT 8000] -tpname=JackTape arkc -drive -write -D drvid=3aeffff3 -tpname=JackTape

-Please note that the two commands above are equivalent, assuming "3aeffff3" is the cortpname
+Please note that the two commands above are equivalent, assuming 3aeffff3 is the correct ID for the drive named DLT 8000.
+For more information on the tpname parameter, please see below.